acemonstertoys/bylaws/AMTBylaws.md

 expulsion shall state the date, time, and place of the hearing on his or her proposed expulsion.

-        (3)  Following the hearing, the board of directors shall decide whether or not the member should in fact be expelled, suspended, or sanctioned in some other way.
+        (4)  Following the hearing, the board of directors shall decide whether or not the full member should in fact be expelled, suspended, or sanctioned in some other way.
 The decision of the board shall be final.

-        (4)  If this corporation has provided for the payment of dues by members, any person expelled from the corporation shall receive a refund of dues already paid.
-The refund shall be prorated to return only the unaccrued balance remaining for the period of the dues payment.

 SECTION 10.
 RIGHTS ON TERMINATION OF MEMBERSHIP